alexwlchan/alexwlchan.net/src/_posts/2024/2024-09-13-digital-decluttering.md

 If you look at my early posts or my old GitHub repos, you'll see my excitement at code that could scrape down data and squirrel it away on my hard drive.
 I always thought "what if I want to go back to this someday?"

-In hindsight, I was being was excessive.
+In hindsight, I was being excessive.
 I could throw away 95% of this data and I'd be fine.
 There are some things that I'm glad I saved, but there's an awful lot of other stuff that I don't actually care about.
 I've never gone back to it, and I know I'm not going to look at it again.